hypervel/hypervel.org/docs/docs/processes.md

 }
 ```

-As discussed, invoking the `fake` method on the `Process` facade will instruct Laravel Hyperf to always return a successful process result with no output.
+As discussed, invoking the `fake` method on the `Process` facade will instruct Hypervel to always return a successful process result with no output.
 However, you may easily specify the output and exit code for faked processes using the `Process` facade's `result` method:

 ```php
 Process::fake([